Safely Learning to Control the Constrained Linear Quadratic Regulator: Learning with Control

 we have the following bound on the least-squares estimation errors that holds with probability at least $1-\delta$,

 \end{theorem} The proof of this result is presented in \extendedest.
 We remark on the interpretation of statistical learning bounds.
 A priori guarantees, like the one presented here, depend on quantities related to the underlying true system.
-As such, they are not directly useful when the system is unknown,\footnote{ Statistical bounds in terms of data-dependent quantities can also be worked out; however, modern methods like bootstrapping generally provide tighter statistical guarantees~\cite{efron1992bootstrap}. } but rather they indicate qualities of systems that make them easier or harder to estimate.
+As such, they are not directly useful when the system is unknown,\footnote{ Statistical bounds in terms of data-dependent quantities can also be worked out; however, modern methods like bootstrapping generally provide tighter statistical guarantees~\cite{efron1992bootstrap}. } but rather they indicate qualities of systems that make them easier or harder to estimate. {For example, we see that this bound on estimation errors decreases with the size of the excitation, and increases with the size of the process noise.
+The bound also increases with $C_u$, a constant which bounds the gain from disturbance to control inputs.}